Our Story

 In early 2026, the AI agent space was turned upside down by a single open-source project.
 Originally known as Clawdbot, then Moltbot, and finally OpenClaw, this project delivered the first truly capable, autonomous agent that ran locally and could interface with anything.

 Developers rejoiced.
 The internet was flooded with memes of "Molty" the lobster.
-A single OpenClaw agent was incredibly powerful—it could read files, execute code, and browse the web.
+A single OpenClaw agent was incredibly powerful.
+It could read files, execute code, and browse the web.

 Meet the Swarm